tiagoleonmelo/face-recognition/draft.md

 ## Fine-tuning the model

 Bearing in mind these results, we opted to fine-tune the Support Vector Machine model, since it was the one which presented the best accuracy.
+However, instead of using a Holdout validation set like we did when choosing a model, we opted to implement K-fold cross validation for each hyperparameter.

+There is a number of ways to perform validate models.
+The reason behind our choice lies vastly on the results discussed by Rodríguez J. and Lazaro J. [https://www.researchgate.net/publication/224085226_Sensitivity_Analysis_of_k-Fold_Cross_Validation_in_Prediction_Error_Estimation].

+## Results

+## Conclusions